 The Celebration of Personal Spiritual Practice with the Community

-As you may recall, the rains retreat began in July when Mai and Nick Bentz invited the venerable monks on behalf of entire community to reside at the Mindfulness Center.
-From that day, the four monks observed the special monastic retreat at the center.
+As you may recall, the rains retreat began in July when some of you came to the center for formal invite to monks/teachers.
+From that day, the four monks observed the unique monastic retreat at the center.

-Katina is scheduled on November 4th Sunday.
-It begins promptly at 10:00 a.m. and lasts until 1:00 p.m. at the Mindfulness Center (212 North Chestnut Street, Chaska, MN 55318).
+Katina is scheduled on Sunday, Oct 8th. representing all over the world and the roots of Buddhist spirituality branches. the event begins promptly at 10:00 a.m. and lasts until 12:00 p.m. at the Mindfulness Center (212 North Chestnut Street, Chaska, MN 55318).
 Please be there by 9:45 am.
-We will have 12 Monks and Nuns from Bangladesh, Nepal, Vietnam, Tibet, and Sri Lanka in our presence.
+We will have 12 Monks and Nuns from Nepal, Vietnam, Burma, and Sri Lanka in our presence.

 We thank you and look forward to seeing you at this special event!

 We decide to not to have a one special sponsor this time, We will ask $200 sponsorships as a community event that allows many in the community to be part of the event.
 Invite your family and spiritual friend to participate.

 The Wishing tree has been placed at Mindfulness Center!
 You place gifts (medicine, clothing, money, etc.) that are needed to support the teachers/center under a special Wishing Tree.
 This not only directly helps them but is also seen as both a literal and symbolic form of unconditional giving.
 Some even believe they will receive what they have offered.
 For example, those who are facing health challenges may offer medicine or support for medical needs.
 For housing and financial challenges, they offer money.

 Please visit our website, where the TGN wish list is updated regularly.
 You may drop off wish list items and donations at any TGN meditation location.

 Please wear semi-formal clothing that is light in color, preferably white.
 We recommend white (or light colored) skirts, pants and shirts.
 No shorts, please.

 10;50 am Offering Special Robe by a community member